 - Cook the gorditas with a lid on to better trap the heat.

 - Optional ingredients are not reflected in the price or calories of our recipes.

 - Recipe cost calculations are based on ingredients local to us and may vary from recipe-to-recipe.

 For more sweet breakfast and snack ideas, check out our:

-- Gorditas de piloncillo to try crispy corn cakes infused with unrefined cane sugar and cinnamon.
+- Gorditas de piloncillo: Crispy corn cakes infused with unrefined cane sugar and cinnamon.

-- Bionicos for healthy bowls of tropical fruit, cashew crema, granola, nuts, and coconut shreds.
+- Bionicos: Layers of fruit, cashew crema, granola, nuts, and coconut shreds.

 Yes.
 You can make gorditas de nata gluten-free by replacing all-purpose flour with your favorite GF brand.
 Make sure to follow the replacement guidelines on the bag.

 If you don't have access to aquafaba, try applesauce, mashed banana, vegan yogurt, or blended silken tofu as a 1:1 replacement for aquafaba.